 About Jeff Kildow

 Jeff Kildow is the son of a World War II veteran and is an Air Force veteran himself.
 He retired after a long career as an aerospace engineer.
 He has had a life-long interest in World War II and has amassed a large library on the subject.
 He loves vintage warbirds and old cars.
-The undeclared war in Korea, involving as it did an amalgam of WWII and then -cutting edge warplanes, and complex political situations resulting from WWII led to the development of Red Menace, soon to be released.
+The undeclared war in Korea, involving as it did an amalgam of WWII and then -cutting edge warplanes, and complex political situations resulting from WWII led to the development of Red Menace, available now on Amazon and Barnes & Noble.

 A little more personal (excerpt from 2011 interview)

 Tell us how much of yourself you write into your characters.